Doc Dissections

 Small group experience with a high-fidelity synthetic cadaver.
 Go through the systems and learn where the organs are located and how they work together.

-A DIY fetal pig dissection with a forensic pathologist.
-Learn about how an autopsy works, what the steps are, and what to look for.
+Fetal pig dissection with a forensic pathologist.
+Learn about how an autopsy works, the steps, and what to look for.

 Brain

-A DIY dissection where we go through the lobes, cerebellum, and brainstem and how the parts work together.
+Go through the lobes, cerebellum, and brainstem and learn how the parts work together.
 Learn about stroke and brain health.

 Eye